sfc-gh-mkobel/hybrid-table-quickstart/README.md

 You may bulk load data into hybrid tables by copying from a data stage or other tables (that is, using CTAS, COPY, or INSERT INTO … SELECT).
 It is strongly recommended to bulk load data into a hybrid table using a CREATE TABLE … AS SELECT statement, as there are several optimizations which can only be applied to a data load as part of table creation.
 You need to define all keys, indexes, and constraints at the creation of a hybrid table.

-This DDL will create hybrid table TRUCK using CREATE TABLE … AS SELECT statement.
+This DDL will create a hybrid table TRUCK using CREATE TABLE … AS SELECT statement.
-Note the primary key constraint on TRUCK_ID column.
+Note the primary key constraint on the TRUCK_ID column.

 ```sql
 CREATE OR REPLACE HYBRID TABLE TRUCK (